 Subsidy: In the United States, the government subsidizes agriculture through cash payments and essentially non-repayable loans to farmers.

 Stimulus payment: During the pandemic, some governments gave stimulus payments to their citizens in order to boost consumption and provide business for retailers and manufacturers.

 That is all for today.
+If you enjoyed this lesson, check out our lesson on Universal Basic Income (UBI), and improve your English financial vocabulary.
 The “English for Economists” podcast is new, so this is a good time to share it with your friends and colleagues.
-Also, if you have any suggestions or comments, write to me at firstname.lastname@example.org.
+Also, if you have any suggestions or comments, write to me at email@example.com.
 I would very much enjoy hearing from you.
 So, until next time, this is Alan Robert at English for Economists, wishing you a fantastic day.
 Take care!